-Before you read From Fear to Courage, I would like to take a moment to thank everyone who has supported The Road To Mental Wellness, your contributions keep me going…..
+Before you read From Fear to Courage, I would like to take a moment to thank everyone who has supported The Road To Mental Wellness.
+Your contributions keep me going…..
 Thank you!
 Any donations are greatly appreciated.
 To donate, please click the donate button below

 We in the services go from fear to courage.
 If we didn’t the job would never get done.Tweet

-Have a listen to Men Are nuts Podcast
+Have a listen to Men Are Nuts Podcast

 Over the years, I have thought a lot about what drives us to act.
 While I know that our motivations are many, my mind always returns to one primary thought.
 How can we run into the face of chaos, while others run for freedom?
-In my view, I think it is primarily centred around this: I believe that fear gives us the courage we need to go into battle and or into fully involved structure fires.
+In my view, I think it is primarily centred around this: I believe that fear gives us the courage we need to go into battle and or into fully-involved structure fires.

-What the public sees is what they would label a hero.
-But in reality, I feel like it’s all the above; working in unison to get the job done.
+What the public sees is what they would label a “hero.”
+But in reality, I feel like it’s all the above – working in unison to get the job done.
 Most of us in the services are humble and do not see what we do as heroic.
 It’s the job.

 Are you a service member with PTSD?
 Need a safe place to go and reset?
 Contact the service member’s keep; a safe and beautiful place to stay while you recover.
-Located In Nova Scotia, Canada On the famous bay of Fundy.
+Located In Nova Scotia, Canada, on the famous Bay of Fundy.

 The feelings that this void produces could be the beginning of a psychological injury.
-And like that of a physical open injury, it can be increasing more life-threatening if ignored.
+And like that of a physical open injury, it can be increasingly more life-threatening if ignored.
 Sadly, helpers are always the last to get the help they need and because of it, they are usually hanging precariously over the edge.

-In other words, this mental injury becomes the psychological equivalent of gangrenous and thereby in need of some intense, life-saving treatment.
-It was at this juncture that I realized I was heading to a place of no return and because I couldn’t go from fear to courage, like I did for countless others, I ended up being diagnosed with PTSD.
+In other words, this mental injury becomes the psychological equivalent of “gangrenous” and thereby in need of some intense, life-saving treatment.
+It was at this juncture that I realized I was heading to a place of no return, and because I couldn’t go from fear to courage like I did for countless others, I ended up being diagnosed with PTSD.

-Checkout the book I helped to write:
+Check out the book I helped to write:

 Lemonade Stand: Vol. III

 Created by Josh Rivedal and Kathleen Myre, Lemonade Stand: Vol. III is a compilation of 20 stories from those who have served in the emergency services and the military.
-In it, the authors talk about their battles with PTSD, a debilitating and for many, a life-long mental illness.
-So, if you are from the military or emergency service’s, perhaps this book can help you combat the feelings of isolation and fear that frequently comes with post-traumatic stress disorder.
-Sometimes, just knowing that there are others out there, just like you, can provide you with the strength and courage to speak up and or get the help you need.
+In it, the authors talk about their battles with PTSD, a debilitating and for many a life-long mental illness.
+So, if you are from the military or emergency services, perhaps this book can help you combat the feelings of isolation and fear that frequently come with post-traumatic stress disorder.
+Sometimes, just knowing that there are others out there, just like you, can provide you with the strength and courage to speak up or get the help you need.
 The intention of this book is to help with that….
 You’re not alone.

-Also, Lemonade Stand: Vol III was written to help combat the stigma that often accompanies mental illness, best of all, it attempts to give all you served their countries and communities a voice… Which is amazing!
+Also, Lemonade Stand: Vol III was written to help combat the stigma that often accompanies mental illness.
+Best of all, it attempts to give all who served their countries and communities a voice… Which is amazing!

 If you are struggling please go here for help: Crisis Services Canada